 It’s slower for LASEK/PRK and a little faster for ReLEx SMILE.
 As mentioned above, there is also a period of adaptation after PRESBYOND® Laser Blended Vision.

 The full Laser Eye Surgery recovery process typically lasts about three to six months.
 But don’t be disheartened: this is only the time it takes until your eyes and vision reach 100% of their potential and for the dry eye symptoms to resolve.
 In just the first few days following treatment, your vision will improve to near-optimal levels.

 - Immediately following the procedure, you’ll notice improvements in your vision.

-- For the first few hours, your vision can be a little foggy or blurry, so it’s recommended to rest and keep your eyes closed during this time.
+- For the first few hours, your vision can be a little foggy or blurry, so rest and keep your eyes closed during this time.

-- It’s advised to get picked up from the clinic by a friend.
+- It’s advised to get picked up from the clinic by a friend or family member.
 Later in the day, we strongly recommend not taking the underground, but taxis and overground trains are permissible.